 For now, let’s touch on the settings that are most important when building a WooCommerce events table.
 Your first stop should be the Columns option:

 Here, you can list out each column you want in included in your table.
 Try to strike a balance between providing all the necessary information, and not overwhelming your visitors.
-For an events table, we’d recommend the following columns at a minimum: image, name, short-description, categories, price, and buy.
+For an events table, we’d recommend the following columns at a minimum: image, name, summary, categories, price, and buy.